wzulfikar/lifelog/programming/php/TDD_with_Gulp_and_Laravel_Elixir.md

 by default, `phpspec` will store classes in `src` directory but the `gulp tdd` task will watch `Elixir.config.appPath + '/**/*.php', 'tdd'`. since the default `appPath` is `app`, we need to change it to `src` so the `tdd` will be triggered if anything inside `src` changed. to change value of elixir `appPath` to `src`, we used `elixir.config.appPath = 'src';`.

 if have problem with phpspec keep asking to create class even it exists, check this: https://github.com/phpspec/phpspec/issues/585

+> some people used `phpspec` specifically for unit test.